 Planning Instrument Provision Comment State Environmental Planning Policy No. 55 - Remediation of Land When rezoning land the relevant planning authority must not permit a change of land use unless the planning authority has considered whether the land is contaminated, and whether the land is suitable, or can be made suitable for all purposes for which the land will be zoned.
 Detailed Environmental Site Assessments have been prepared for parts of Precinct 47 by Aargus.
 This assessment indicates that the precinct is not subject to widespread contamination, and is generally suitable for commercial and residential uses subject to further investigation and remediation of localised contamination hotspots.
-State Environmental Planning Policy No. 32 - Urban Consolidation Each council must consider and the Minister must consider whether urban land is no longer needed or used for the purposes for which it is currently zoned or used, whether it is suitable for redevelopment for multi-unit housing and related development in accordance with the aims and objectives of this Policy and whether action should be taken to make the land available for such redevelopment.
-A transition from IN1 Industrial to a mixed business use will result in a reduction of offensive or hazardous business operations within the precinct that currently prohibit residential development from occurring.
+State Environmental Planning Policy No. 32 - Urban Consolidation Each council must consider and the Minister must consider whether urban land is no longer needed or used for the purposes for which it is currently zoned or used, whether it is suitable for redevelopment for multi-unit housing and related development in accordance with the aims and objectives of this Policy and whether action should be taken to make the land available for such redevelopment. to B5 Business Development and B4 Mixed Use zones will